 Absolutely, my friend!
 Trust me, you don’t want to show up and find out it’s sold out.
 Especially during the summer or holiday weekends, these bad boys get snagged weeks in advance.

-Little ones under 4 are free and don’t need tickets.
+Good news: Little ones under 5 are free and don’t need tickets.
 For kids 5 and up, you gotta buy them tickets.
 Oh, and you can totally bring strollers, but just not on the S.E.A.T.
 Tram.

 Big nope!
 Your National Park Pass won’t cut it here because the ticket price is actually for the ferry and audio tour, not an entrance fee to Alcatraz.